TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DatabaseRecords/Index.rst

 Each record is stored in a database table.
 Each row represents one record.
 Each column represents a field of the record or some kind of metadata.

-A record typically includes a unique identifier in field `uid`, the id of the page record on which it is located in field `pid`, fields for various attributes (for example, title, content), and metadata like creation and modification timestamps, visibility, information on translation and workspace handling.
+A record typically includes a unique identifier in column `uid`, the id of the page record on which it is located in column `pid`, columns for various attributes (for example, title, content), and metadata like creation and modification timestamps, visibility, information on translation and workspace handling.
 A record can have relations to other records.